Alan Furst: Early writings

-Furst's papers were obtained by the Harry Ransom Humanities Research Center at The University of Texas at Austin.
+Furst's papers were obtained by the Harry Ransom Center at The University of Texas at Austin.
 They include a 1963 letter from his grandfather, Max Stockman, which urged Furst to become a teacher and 'write as a sideline' in his spare time.
 The collection also includes early articles on a wide variety of topics, published in many magazines for which no common denominator can be found, including Architectural Digest, Elle, Esquire, 50 Plus, International Herald Tribune, Islands, New Choices, New York, The New York Times, Pursuits, Salon, and Seattle Weekly.

 The Ransom collection remarks: "Of note is the April 1984 Esquire article, 'The Danube Blues,' which sparked Furst's interest in writing espionage novels.
 Numerous slides of his 1983 Danube trip are also available.
 Unproduced screenplays include 'Heroes of the Last War' (1984), and 'Warsaw' (1992)."

 His early novels (1976–1983) achieved limited success.
 One item, held in the Ransom collection, includes the manuscript for "One Smart Cookie" (with Debbi Fields, 1987), a commissioned biography of the owner of the Mrs. Fields Cookies company.

 The year 1988 saw publication of Night Soldiers—inspired by his 1984 trip to Eastern Europe on assignment for Esquire—which invigorated his career and led to a succession of related titles.
 His output since 1988 includes a dozen works.
 He is especially noted for his successful evocations of Eastern European peoples and places during the period from 1933 to 1944.
 While all his historical espionage novels are loosely connected (protagonists in one book might appear as minor characters in another), only The World at Night and Red Gold share a common plot.

 Writing in The New York Times, the novelist Justin Cartwright says that Furst, who lives in Sag Harbor, Long Island, "has adopted a European sensibility."
 Awarded a Fulbright teaching fellowship in 1969, Furst moved to Sommières, France, outside of Montpellier, and taught at the University of Montpellier.
 He later lived for many years in Paris, a city that he calls "the heart of civilisation" which figures significantly in all his novels.

 In 2011, the Tulsa Library Trust in Tulsa, Oklahoma selected Furst to receive its Helmerich Award, a literary prize given annually to honor a distinguished author's body of work.

 In 2012, he appeared in a documentary about the life and work of author W. Somerset Maugham, Revealing Mr. Maugham.